Hello Friends!

 Wanna get your hands into some dough?
 Here is a four-ingredient all-purpose bread that is perfect for beginners or as an option to knock out during the busy week.
 So proof away.

-Watermelon is everyone’s favorite summertime treat.
+Pickled Watermelon Rind Watermelon is everyone’s favorite summertime treat.
 In fact, this summer we went through 60 pounds in a week during one of our Kids Cooking Camp.
 But, by far, one of our favorite things is a by-product which is the rinds!
 Watermelon is a southern favorite to pickle.
-Follow this link to our website for the recipe!
+Follow this link to our website for the recipe! |

 Chef Tip: Mise en place: